tc39/notes/meetings/2023-07/july-12.md

 PFC: (Slide 7) In March, we had some discussion about whether to express this in the specification as just regular operations on mathematical values and note they are fit in 96 bits, or also explicitly spelling out the steps you have to do if you are going to implement this in, say, 64 + 32-bits.
 In the normative PR that I'm presenting today, we have chosen the former, because there are several ways to implement it.
 There was some disagreement last time we talked about this on what was better.
 So if, if the committee or the editors decides to explicitly spell out the steps on how to use this 64 + 32-bits it’s an editorial change.
 We don’t have to use plenary time for that if we prefer to express it differently in the spec.

 PFC: All in all this had a fairly small effect on the actual code that would be written in the wild using Temporal.
 It has only a few observable effects, mostly around durations where one component is too large and no longer allowed, but doesn’t change much the behavior of the APIs at all.
 I have a code sample here showing the top half is durations that are no longer allowed.
 So you can’t have `Number.MAX_VALUE` seconds anymore.
 You can have `Number.MAX_SAFE_INTEGER` seconds but no milliseconds on top of that.
 The bottom half shows examples of the kinds of durations that are the maximum now accepted.
 So, for example, you can have max u32 weeks, month and weeks and a number of days, hours, second, millisecond, nanoseconds that works out to MAX_SAFE_INTEGER.999999999.
 And then the bottom line is basically the same duration but different units and negative, so like `-Number.MAX_SAFE_INTEGER`  and `-999999999` nanoseconds.

 PFC: (Slide 8) The second change is to limit the precision of offset TimeZones.
 To recap the background here, TimeZones can be either named or they can be UTC offset.
 The named time zones, they are taken from the time zone database, we will hear about that in JGT's Canonicalization of TimeZone presentation after this.
 But this is not about those time zones.
 This is about time zones that are constructed from a UTC offset that is fixed, does not change, no daylight saving rules.
 So an example of one of these TimeZone . . .  "+01:00".
 A fixed offset of UTC+1.
 Previously, in the proposal, we allowed you to create the time zones with UTC offsets up to nanoseconds precision.
 For example, this string here with `.00000001`, we overlooked that the IETF string format does not allow this precision of offset strings.
 We figured it’s better to limit the precision now and relax the constraint now than to go back and try to make another change to the IETF document.
 This is not named time zones.
 There are time zones in the IANA database that have an offset that is not whole minutes and those continue to work as they did.
 It’s offset time zones, like this little code sample here, which are affected.
 You are not allowed to put a number of seconds in the UTC offset.

 PFC: (Slide 9) The third normative change and this is probably relating very closely to the presentation that we will hear from KG about "stop coercing things".
 Some of the test cases that ABL wrote for the Firefox implementation of Temporal uncovered this concern, that led to to make a change in the way we coerce strings to dates.
 So the story is that some numbers are, if you convert them exactly to a string they are valid ISO strings.
 Here is a number that converts to yesterday’s date if you use `toString` on it.
 Some numbers look like they might, but they don’t convert to valid ISO strings.
 For example, here is one that starts with a zero.
 It's an 8-digit octal literal, in base 10 it’s a 7-digit number.
 So not an ISO string.
 This is an evil trap to fall into.
 So the change we are proposing is not to use `toString()` on this sort of input.
 But require that if you pass a primitive, it’s a string.
 And that also changes the semantics of what error we throw there.
 If you pass the non-string primitive, it’s a TypeError rather than a RangeError, from when it was converted to a string that was not allowed.

-(Slide 10) Here are some code samples of that.
+PFC: (Slide 10) Here are some code samples of that.
 This top one is the silliest one.
 It used to be able to create a calendar from the number 10.
 And that would end up as the ISO8601 calendar, because 10 was parsed as a time string for 10 o’clock.
 And without an explicit calendar annotation, it has the ISO calendar.
 It was silly that this was allowed in the first place.
 You used to be able to create a TimeZone from -10 because it would be a fixed offset TimeZone of UTC-10 hours.
 Here is the date I shared before.
 Then the bottom one shows an example of the change in the error that we are throwing.
 It used to be if you created a date from boolean value `true`, it converts to the string `"true"`.
 A `RangeError` because "true" is a string outside of the set of strings that are accepted.
 And it’s a `TypeError` now because it’s not a string.

-(Slide 11) I will take questions on any of these now.
+PFC: (Slide 11) I will take questions on any of these now.

 DLM: First of all, thank you for your continued work on this.
 We support all of the normative changes.
 I wanted to say, we fully understand why you are limiting to minutes for offset time zones, but in our internal review, it was pointed out the iCalendar format supports seconds, so we might want to expand to seconds in the future.